 In addition to playing standard disc-based formats such as Blu-ray Disc, DVD, CD and SACD, the UMT can play media files.
-You can enjoy digital music, movies and photos stored on a data disc (recordable CD, DVD or Blu-ray) or an external USB drive.
-Due to the variation of media, encoding software and techniques used, compatibility cannot be guaranteed for all user-created or downloaded content.
-Support for such content is on a best effort basis.
+You can enjoy digital music, movies and photos stored on an optical disc (recordable CD or DVD), a USB (Universal Serial Bus) drive, or an e-SATA (external Serial ATA) drive.
+Due to the variation of media, encoding software and techniques used, compatibility cannot be guaranteed for all user-created or downloaded contents.
+Support for such contents is on a best effort basis.

-PLAYBACK FROM A USB FLASH DRIVE
+PLAYBACK FROM A USB OR E-SATA DRIVE

-The UMT is equipped with three USB ports (one on the front panel and two on the back).
-You may use any of the USB ports to plug in a USB drive.
+The UMT is equipped with two USB ports (one on the front panel and the other on the back) and one e-SATA port on the back.
+You may use the USB port to plug in a USB drive, or the e-SATA port to plug in an e-SATA drive.